-(Maı ⊠ ·k One) QUARTERLY REPO RT PURSUANT TO SECT ION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Septo OR ember 30, 2023 TRANSITION REPO RT PURSUANT TO SECT ION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 For the transition period from to ( Commission File Number: 00 1-39897 SARCO OS TECHNOL OGY AND ROP OTICS CORPORATION Of Hite ame of Registrant as Specifie Delaware · tate or other jurisdiction of orporation or organization) (I.R.S.
-Employer Identification No.) uth 500 West, Suite 150 Tachancadon 1 to y Sa alt Lake City, Utah 84101 (Addre ss of principal executive offices) (Zip Code) Securities registered pur rsuant to Section 12(b) of the Act t: Title of e ach class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00 Warrants to purcha STRC STRCW The Nasdaq Global Market The Nasdaq Global Market prec Yes eding 12 months (or for such 0 () 1 1 y Section 13 or 15(d) of the Securities Exchange Act of 1934 during and (2) has been subject to such filing requirements for the past 90 S-T • 9 The Data File required to be submitted pursuant to Rule 405 of Regular egistrant was required to submit such files).
-Yes $\boxtimes$ No $\square$ tion er, a non-accelerated filer, smaller reporting company, or an emerging company," and "emerging growth company" in Rule 12b-2 of th Larg ge accelerated filer Accelerated filer Non -accelerated filer $\boxtimes$ Smaller reporting company X Eme rging growth company $\boxtimes$ revis if the registrant has elected not to on 13(a) of the Exchange Act. $\Box$ use the extended transition period for complying with any new or Indicate by check mark whether the registrant is a shell o company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of October 26, 2023, the registrant had 25.9 million s hares of Common Stock, \$0.0001 par value per share, outstanding.
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2024

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-39897

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 650 South 500 West, Suite 150 Salt Lake City, Utah

+(Address of principal executive offices)

+85-2838301 (I.R.S.
+Employer Identification No.)

+84101 (Zip Code)

+Registrant's telephone number, including area code: (888) 927-7296

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share PDYN The Nasdaq Global Market Warrants to purchase Common Stock PDYNW The Nasdaq Global Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of April 24, 2024, the registrant had 26.6 million shares of Common Stock, \$0.0001 par value per share, outstanding.